Kamalapur railway station: COVID-19 pandemic

 During the COVID-19 pandemic in 2020, train services at Kamalapur railway station were suspended and access to the station was closed.
 Although the Kamalapur railway station was opened in June, the authority did not arrange additional trains for passengers on the occasion of Eid al-Adha.
 After the end of the lockdown in 2021, the government mandated online-only ticket sales, leaving the lower classes deprived of using the station.
-On the other hand, they could not travel sitting on the roof of the train as they were not allowed to enter the station without a ticket.
+On the other hand, they could not travel sitting on the roof of the train, as they were not allowed to enter the station without a ticket.
 After the second phase of lockdown, Kamalapur railway station was opened and rail communication resumed.
 In early 2022, new restrictions were imposed on the railway station as a result of the SARS-CoV-2 Omicron variant, and ticket sales were halved.
-It faced disaster due to the overcrowding of passengers due to the ban on the use of motorcycles in the highways and outside of district by the government around Eid-ul-Azha of the same year.
-As a result, its trains schedule was disrupted.
+It faced disaster due to the overcrowding of passengers due to the ban on the use of motorcycles on the highways and outside of the district by the government around Eid-ul-Azha of the same year.
+As a result, its train schedule was disrupted.

 Multimodal transport hub

 In 2018, a public-private joint investment (PPP) project with Kajima was approved to create a multimodal hub around Dhaka Airport and Tejgaon railway station along with Kamalapur Railway Station.
-Under this infrastructure will be built around Kamalapur Railway Station; There will be multi-storied residential buildings, hotels, shopping malls, subways and runways.
+Under this infrastructure will be built around Kamalapur Railway Station; there will be multi-storied residential buildings, hotels, shopping malls, subways, and runways.
 In 2019, the Bangladesh Railway authority objected to the construction of a multimodal hub in front of the station building.
-In 2020, Bangladesh Railway and Dhaka Mass Transit Company Limited have decided to connect Kamalapur railway station with MRT Line 6 of Dhaka Metro Rail.
+In 2020, Bangladesh Railway and Dhaka Mass Transit Company Limited decided to connect Kamalapur railway station with MRT Line 6 of Dhaka Metro Rail.
 But as the current station could not match the proposed route of MRT Line 6, it was decided to demolish the Kamalapur station and construct a new one 130 meters north.
 Various architects and individuals of the country opposed this decision.
 On 30 January 2021, the Prime Minister's Office gave permission to demolish the railway station, but in February, the Railway Ministry withdrew its decision to demolish Kamalapur.
-However, related authority said that the railway station may be shifted in the near future if required.
-Instead of demolishing the station, the government plans to construct a station complex for metrorail, subway, elevated express and bus rapid transit under the railway station area as part of the multimodal hub that is scheduled to be completed by 2030.
+However, related authorities said that the railway station may be shifted in the near future if required.
+Instead of demolishing the station, the government plans to construct a station complex for metrorail, subway, elevated express, and bus rapid transit under the railway station area as part of the multimodal hub that is scheduled to be completed by 2030.
 In 2025, the authorities confirmed that the station would be demolished for the proposed hub.